Using Mice to Test for Chemical Mutagens

 - yeast and

-- mammalian cells grown in tissue culture.
+- mammalian cells grown in vitro.

 Thanks to recombinant DNA technology (and the efforts of Stratagene, a biotechnology company), such a test is now available.